Blog post

 Sometimes it's easy to get so focused on the impressive new rules that, stepping back, we see there are some less complex (but still important) rules that need to be implemented!

-SonarQube 9.9 LTS brings nine of these rules that are commonly provided by other linters, such as tracking TODO tags and making sure copyright/license headers are included on each file.
+SonarQube Server 9.9 LTS brings nine of these rules that are commonly provided by other linters, such as tracking TODO tags and making sure copyright/license headers are included on each file.

 You can find the complete list of these rules here.